row-huh/row-huh/README.md

 ##### Let's connect?
-I happen to exist on these platforms as well so feel free to reach out or just say hi (or buy me a coffee because why not):
+I happen to exist on these platforms as well so feel free to reach out or just say hi
 - https://mailto:roha.pathan125@gmail.com
 - https://www.linkedin.com/in/roha-pathan-687960272
 - https://twitter.com/rokage_125